arjunmnath/ACTx/CODE_OF_CONDUCT.md

 ## Our Pledge

-We are committed to fostering an inclusive, welcoming, and respectful community for all contributors, maintainers, and users of **ACT**.
+We are committed to fostering an inclusive, welcoming, and respectful community for all contributors, maintainers, and users of **ACTx**.
 We pledge to create an environment where everyone can collaborate in a harassment-free and constructive manner.

 ## Expected Behavior